It is inexplicable, but very explainable, very understanding.

 I'm not interested in taking anything from anyone.

-What I want to make sure that we do is defend the second amendment.
+What I want to make sure that we do is defend the Second Amendment.

-I want to make sure that we protect our fellow Texans far better than we're doing right now, and that we listen to law enforcement, which Greg Abbott refused to do, turned his back on when he signed that permitless carry bill that endangers the lives of law enforcement in a state that has seen more cops and sheriff's deputies gunned down than in any other.
+I want to make sure that we protect our fellow Texans far better than we're doing right now, and that we listen to law enforcement, which Greg Abbott refused to do, turned his back on when he signed that permitless carry bill that endangers the lives of law enforcement in a state that has seen more cops and sheriffs' deputies gunned down than in any other.

-Oh, that's what you call there's a word for it.
+Oh, that's what you call, there's a word for it.

-There's words for it.
+There's words for it, election year conversion.

-That's what the that's what usually happens.
+That's what usually happens.

 It's so sickening to me.